Arduin Glaber: Campaigns against the Saracens

 From an early date Arduin was certainly occupied with the Saracens who had occupied the Susa Valley and established a base at Fraxinetum in neighbouring Provence.
 He may have expelled them from the valley in 940–41.
-To this he probably added Albenga, Alba, and Ventimiglia by conquest.
+To this, he probably added Albenga, Alba, and Ventimiglia by conquest.
 He definitely took part in the wars of William I and Rotbold I of Provence against the Saracens of Fraxinetum.
 According to Liutprand of Cremona in his Antapodosis, in 972 or 973 Arduin and Rotbold led the successful assault on Fraxinetum itself.
 William meanwhile attacked the abductors of Abbot Maieul of Cluny.
-According to a later comital document of 1041, he took the cities of Tenda, Briga, and Saorgio from them and granted them concessions.
+According to a later comital document of 1041, he took the cities of Tenda, Briga, and Saorge from them and granted them concessions.
 Arduin was last recorded alive on 4 April 976.
-Despite the fact that he repatriated their land from the Saracens, the monks of Novalesa—who had fled Saracen incursions in 906 and were still in Turin as late as 929—accused him of disrespecting their rights: Ardoinus vir potens ... nobis tulit [vallem Segusinam] tantum ... erat plenus viciis ... superbia tumidus ... in adquirendis rebus alienis avaricie faucibus succensus.
+Despite the fact that he repatriated their land from the Saracens, the monks of Novalesa who had fled Saracen incursions in 906 and were still in Turin as late as 929 accused him of disrespecting their rights: Ardoinus vir potens ... nobis tulit [vallem Segusinam] tantum ... erat plenus viciis ... superbia tumidus ... in adquirendis rebus alienis avaricie faucibus succensus.